Muddy Waters’ Block Says New Oriental Forced to Give More Detail

-Carson Block, the short seller who sparked a 74 percent drop in Sino-Forest Corp. shares before it filed for bankruptcy protection, said his latest allegations against New Oriental Education & Technology Group Inc. (EDU) will force the company to disclose more details about its business.
+Carson Block, the short seller who sparked a 74 percent drop in Sino-Forest Corp. shares before it filed for bankruptcy protection, said his latest allegations against New Oriental Education & Technology Group Inc. (EDU:US) will force the company to disclose more details about its business.

 “I think there are a lot more revelations that are going to come forward,” Block, founder of Muddy Waters LLC, said in an interview with Bloomberg TV from San Francisco.

-Muddy Waters in July 18 report questioned the ownership of some of New Oriental’s schools and the consolidation of their financial statements (EDU) with the parent company.
+Muddy Waters in July 18 report questioned the ownership of some of New Oriental’s schools and the consolidation of their financial statements (EDU:US) with the parent company.
 New Oriental responded yesterday by saying it owned 664 schools and learning centers at the end of May as previously disclosed and that 21 third-party operated “cooperation facilities” and their students were never counted as the company’s.

 New Oriental’s stock surged 18 percent in New York trading after its response.
 The American depositary receipts had fallen 35 percent the day before on the Muddy Waters report and declined 34 percent on July 17 when the Beijing-based company said it was being investigated by the U.S. Securities and Exchange Commission.